Norton Rose Fulbright Hong Kong

 1999-2003: Durham University - LLB (European Legal Studies)

 2003-2004: Nottingham Law School - Legal Practice Course

 - Solicitor, qualified in Hong Kong

-- Syndicate of 25 international banks - on the US$1.5bn syndicated term loan facility provided to Huawei Tech Investment and Huawei Technologies Cooperatief.
+- A syndicate of 25 international banks – on a US$1.5bn syndicated term loan facility provided to Huawei Tech Investment and Huawei Technologies Cooperatief.

 - Up and Coming: Banking & Finance: Hong Kong-based (International Firms) in China – Chambers Asia Pacific 2021

 - Young Lawyer of the Year – Asian Legal Business Hong Kong Law Awards 2019